mcamara/laravel-localization/README.md

 ### Get Supported Locales Keys

-This function will return an array with all the keys for the supported locales.
+Return an array with all the keys for the supported locales.

 ```php
 {{ LaravelLocalization::getSupportedLanguagesKeys() }}